Fleiss's kappa

-Fleiss's kappa is a statistical measure for assessing the reliability of agreement between a fixed number of raters when assigning categorical ratings to a number of items or classifying items.
+Fleiss's kappa is a statistical measure for assessing the reliability of agreement between a fixed number of raters when assigning categorical ratings to a number of items.
 This contrasts with other kappas such as Cohen's kappa, which only work when assessing the agreement between two raters or the intra-rater reliability (for one appraiser versus themself).
 The measure calculates the degree of agreement in classification beyond what would be expected by chance.
-It is named after American mathematician Joseph L. Fleiss.
+It is named after American biostatistician Joseph L. Fleiss, who introduced it in a 1971 article.

 Fleiss's kappa can be used with binary or nominal-scale.
 It can also be applied to ordinal data (ranked data): the MiniTab online documentation gives an example.
 However, this document notes: "When you have ordinal ratings, such as defect severity ratings on a scale of 1–5, Kendall's coefficients, which account for ordering, are usually more appropriate statistics to determine association than kappa alone."
 Keep in mind that Kendall's rank coefficients are only appropriate for rank data.

 Introduction

 Fleiss's kappa is a generalisation of Scott's pi statistic, a statistical measure of inter-rater reliability.
 It is also related to Cohen's kappa statistic and Youden's J statistic, which may be more appropriate in certain instances.
 Whereas Scott's pi and Cohen's kappa work for only two raters, Fleiss's kappa works for any number of raters, giving categorical ratings, to a fixed number of items, under the condition that for each item, raters are randomly sampled.
 It can be interpreted as the extent to which the observed agreement among raters exceeds what would be expected if all raters made their ratings completely at random.
-It is important to note that whereas Cohen's kappa assumes the same two raters have rated a set of items, Fleiss's kappa specifically allows that although there are a fixed number of raters (e.g., three), different items may be rated by different individuals.
+Whereas Cohen's kappa assumes the same two raters have rated a set of items, Fleiss's kappa specifically allows that although there are a fixed number of raters (e.g., three), different items may be rated by different individuals.
 That is, Item 1 is rated by Raters A, B, and C; but Item 2 could be rated by Raters D, E, and F. The condition of random sampling among raters makes Fleiss's kappa not suited for cases where all raters rate all patients.